pionl/laravel-eloquent-position/README.md

 1. Add a `position` (can be custom) column in your table (model)
 2. Add `PositionTrait` into your model (if you are using custom column set the `$positionColumn` property)
 3. If you are using grouped entries (like parent_id and etc), you can set the `$positionGroup` with the column name/names (supports single string or multiple columns)
-4. Add to form the position input (can be input[type=number] and etc) and fill/set the position
+4. Add to form the position input (can be input[type=number] and etc) and fill/set the position on save
-5. When position is null or empty string, the last position will be used
+5. When position is null or empty string, the last position will be used.

 **Then you can get your entries sorted:**